precice/openfoam-adapter/README.md

 #### Basic solvers
 For example `laplacianFoam` can simulate heat transfer, using a thermal diffusion parameter `DT`.
-The adapter additionally expects values for conductivity `k`, density `rho` and specific heat capacity `Cp` in the `transportProperties` dictionary.
+The adapter additionally expects a value for the conductivity `k` in the `transportProperties` dictionary.

 For example, the following lines need to be present in the `constant/transportProperties`